-The commencement of the new Companies Act is planned for 1 June 2015.
-All companies must therefore consider the steps to take so as to align their structures with the new legal regime.
+The commencement of the new Companies Act took place on 1 June 2015.
+All companies must therefore consider the steps to take so as to align their structures with new company law.

 The Companies Act 2014 is the culmination of a work programme commenced by the then Department of Enterprise and Employment in 1999, with the establishment of a company law consolidation project.
 The following year the Company Law Review Group (CLRG) was established on a non-statutory basis, being put on a statutory footing by the Company Law Enforcement Act 2001, Part 7.
 Click here to access all the CLRG reports.

-The Companies Act will repeal more than two dozen statutes, effectively, the entire of the Companies Acts 1963 to 2013, with the exception of EU-derived securities law, and will consolidate them in a single statute.
+The Companies Act has repealed more than two dozen statutes, effectively, the entire of the Companies Acts 1963 to 2013, with the exception of EU-derived securities law, and has consolidated them in a single statute.